 2. Forget Goal setting: when setting big goals, we often set ourselves up for constant failure up until we have reached the goal.
 You can aim for the sky but plan small achievable targets.
 And give yourself specific targets to self-develop, rather than a long-term goal which is extremely hard to achieve.
 This will shift your mindset from constant failure to constant self-fulfilment and the journey itself will become a lot greater.
 Who knows the ultimate dream may also be achieved with small incremental targets in place.

 How to implement? have a goal for each training session not for next month, next year or ten years.
-The key principal is enjoying the moment not what may or may not happen in the future.
-But don't forget to keep in the back of your mind that ultimate goal/dream, we must aim high to reach the top.
+The key principle is enjoying the moment not what may or may not happen in the future.
+But don’t forget to keep in the back of your mind that ultimate goal/dream, we must aim high to reach the top.

 Focusing on keeping things simple but specific and everything else will fall into place.